astongemmy/jada-api/backend/README.md

 - Description: Fetches a list of category questions specified by id.
 - Request Body: None
 - Request Arguments: None
-- Path Variables: Required `id` Indicates which category questions should be retrieved.
+- Path Variables: Required `id` Type: Integer.
+Indicates which category questions should be retrieved.
 - Returns: An object with category questions, total questions for specified category and current category.

 ```json